Dagmawialebachew/AAUDatingBot/START_HERE.md

-# 🔥 CrushConnect - START HERE 🔥
+# 🔥 AAUPulse - START HERE 🔥

 **The most viral campus dating bot for Addis Ababa University students!**

-## What is CrushConnect?
+## What is AAUPulse?

-CrushConnect is a full-featured Telegram bot that helps AAU students find their match through:
+AAUPulse is a full-featured Telegram bot that helps AAU students find their match through:
 - Smart profile matching
 - Anonymous chat
 - Crush confessions